Swift Memorial College

 Swift Memorial College was a private historically Black college established by the Presbyterian church that operated from 1883 to 1952, in Rogersville, Tennessee, United States.
 It was established after a state law ended access for African Americans to Maryville College.
 Like many other early HBCU's, the school curricula in the early years was focused on high school and normal school; later it operated as a junior college.
 It also served as a boarding school.
 It was later closed after desegregation.

 History

 The state of Tennessee passed an extension of law in 1901 to their version of the 1870 Jim Crow law, which forced private schools such as Maryville College to expel their African American students.
-That same year in 1901, Maryville College trustees transferred USD $25,000 to Swift Memorial College, a quarter of the school's endowment.
+That same year in 1901, Maryville College trustees transferred US$25,000 to Swift Memorial College, a quarter of the school's endowment.